mre/endler.dev/content/2026/lychee-recursion/index.md

 ## So, Did We Fail...?

-I promised at the start I'd come back to this.

 For a long time I told myself we'd failed.
 Four attempts, five years, seemingly nothing shipped.

 But writing it all out changed how I see it.
 Every attempt hit some mix of channel termination semantics, backpressure deadlocks, ownership ergonomics, and distributed termination detection.
 None of those are lychee problems.
 They're hard concurrent-systems problems.
 We just lacked the vocabulary to talk about them, and while I wasn't looking, those primitives got built.
 Sometimes the most important code you write for a feature is the code that never mentions the feature at all.

 So no, I don't think we failed.
 We made progress by stumbling into the right direction.